-This delicious brisket recipe works perfectly for Pesach (Passover), but could be a great main course or side dish any time of year.
+This tasty brisket recipe works perfectly for Pesach (Passover), but could be a great main course or side dish any time of year.

 Category Archives: Jewish & Ethnic Food